 Again, concept art is only at this stage.

-Although no air defence our counter UAS system have entered service on the Boxer vehicle, a number of manufacturers have either proposed or developed prototypes and demonstrators.
+Although no air defence or counter UAS system has entered service on the Boxer vehicle, a number of manufacturers have either proposed or developed prototypes and demonstrators.

 The Skyranger is a mature system based on a 35mm revolver cannon.

 New versions of the well-established Skyranger turret have also been developed, the latest utilising a lighter turret with a 30mm revolver cannon, AMMR (AESA Multi-Mission Radar) S-band radar, an optical-electronic station FIRST (Fast InfraRed Search and Track) system, a High Energy Laser (HEL), and a twin missile launcher.